Configuring the Water Node

 Changing the reporting interval

 The reporting interval can be set at the IoE module.
-The LI-710 and Water Node reports flux results every 30 minutes by default, but this can be changed to any interval between 15 and 60 minutes (5 minute resolution).
+The LI-710 and IoE Module report results every 30 minutes by default, but this can be changed to any interval between 15 and 60 minutes (5 minute resolution).
 The Stevens probe reports results every 10 minutes by default but it can be any interval between 10 and 60 minutes (5 minute resolution).
-To change the reporting interval:

 To change the reporting interval: